This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common symptoms include the following:

-- Urinating more often or waking from sleep to urinate
+- Urinating more often than usual, leaking urine, or waking from sleep to urinate

 - Pain or burning when you urinate